Shawlaw/CustomLintCheck/README.md

 1. Clone this project

-2. Change versions in **gradle.properties** on your demand, may also need to adjust code of *io.github.shawlaw.liblintcheck.IllegalCheckClassScanner* and *io.github.shawlaw.liblintcheck.IllegalCheckRegistry*
+2. Change versions in **gradle.properties** on your demand(**LintApiVersion = AndroidGradleBuildToolVersion + 23.0.0**), may also need to adjust code of *io.github.shawlaw.liblintcheck.IllegalCheckClassScanner* and *io.github.shawlaw.liblintcheck.IllegalCheckRegistry*

    ![](./doc_assets/gradle_properties_versions.png)